New Club Recognition Process

 Joint Club Board (JCB):

 Once a club has been officially approved, the JCB works with the organization to ensure that JCB guidelines are being met and that the club receives the necessary support.
-The JCB also reviews club grievances, develops club/organization policy, and is involved in recognizing club achievements annually.
+The JCB also reviews club grievances and develops club/organization policy.

 Procedures for New Student Club Recognition

-Students are welcomed to organize and join clubs whose stated purpose is consistent with the two institution’s mission statements and its Catholic, Benedictine tradition.
+Students are welcomed to initiate and organize clubs whose stated purpose is consistent with the two institution’s mission statements and its Catholic, Benedictine tradition.

 Recognition of a student club by the institution is an acknowledgment that the club has complied with all eligibility requirements and recognition procedures.
 Recognition also implies that the institution approves of the organization’s constitution and bylaws.
 Access to certain benefits (listed below) are available to recognized organizations.

 A. Potential Clubs must submit the following paperwork to the Department of Student Activities and Leadership Development one full week prior to the date that the Joint Club Board convenes to consider the club proposal:

 - A completed Club Recognition Form including the name of an advisor, a list of club officers, and a list of initial members -- potential clubs must have a minimum of 10 initial members.

 - A copy of the club's constitution.
 Also, email copies of your constitution to [email protected] and to [email protected].

 A signed Advisor Contract.